dapr/docs/daprdocs/content/en/operations/components/pluggable-components-registration.md

 [Initialize Dapr]({{< ref get-started-api.md >}}), and make sure that your component file is placed in the right folder.

 {{% alert title="Note" color="primary" %}}
 Dapr 1.9.0 is the minimum version that supports pluggable components.
-While version 1.11 supports automatically injection of the containers for pluggable components.
+As of version 1.11.0, automatic injection of the containers is supported for pluggable components.
 {{% /alert %}}

 <!-- We should list the actual command line the user will be typing here -->